President Alice Gast

-Professor Gast is a member of a number of UK and international advisory committees and boards including the Board of UK Research and Innovation; the Board of Trustees for the King Abdullah University of Science and Technology (KAUST); the Academic Research Council for the Singapore Ministry of Education; and the Global Science and Innovation Advisory Council to the Prime Minister of Malaysia.
+Professor Gast is a member of a number of UK and international advisory committees and boards including the National Academy of Engineering; the League of European Research Universities (LERU), the Academic Research Council for the Singapore Ministry of Education and the Technical University of Munich (TUM)’s Institute for Advanced Study.
 She was made a United States Science Envoy to the Caucasus and Central Asia in 2010.
 In 2012, she was appointed to the board of directors of Chevron Corporation.
-Professor Gast is an elected member of the National Academy of Engineering, a Fellow of the American Academy of Arts and Sciences, Fellow of the Académie des Technologies, France, and was a board member of the American Association for the Advancement of Science from 2006 - 2010.
-In 2017 she became a Fellow of The City and Guilds of London Institute.
+Professor Gast is a member of the World Economic Forum Global University Leaders' Forum (GULF) and is Co-Vice-Chair of the Advisory Board for the Centre for the Fourth Industrial Revolution (C4IR).

 She has been awarded honorary degrees by the Universiti Teknologi Malaysia, the University of Notre Dame, the University of Pierre and Marie Curie, and the University of Western Ontario.
 In 2017 she received an honorary professorship from Tsinghua University.